-Here are three ways location intelligence can be used to create supply chain strategies to meet 2021 holiday shopping demand..
+Here are three ways location analytics can be used to create supply chain strategies to meet holiday shopping demand.

 Understand Customer Behavior Trends

 Most importantly, businesses need to first consider customer needs.
 To create an environment for supply chain innovation, it is important to put customers first.
 Location intelligence gives businesses an understanding of where your customers go in the real world.
 It can help businesses answer questions such as, “Which stores do customers visit often?”
 This information gives supply chain managers a better idea of what customers might be looking for.
-For example, if a store’s customers tend to visit wholesalers frequently (sometimes more than one) during the holiday shopping season and have attended gourmet food festivals in the past, then this could indicate that they are potentially looking for a food product, which is both cost-effective and high-quality.
+For example, if a store’s customers tend to visit wholesalers frequently (sometimes more than one) during the holiday shopping season, then this could indicate that they are potentially looking for low-cost bulk items to save money go gift spending.

-Supply chain data can be enriched consumer insights from location intelligence.
-Meet with sales and operations teams and work closely with them to integrate this data together and prevent data silos.
-Combining enterprise planning with supply chain planning helps supply chain managers to consider different scenarios and how to best use resources.
-Look for trends in the data to understand current consumer behavior trends.
+Supply chain data can be enriched with consumer insights from enterprise location intelligence.
+Supply chain managers should look for trends in the data to understand current consumer behavior trends.
 Are they doing most of their holiday shopping with specific brands?
 What does the typical customer journey during the holidays look like?
 Location analytics can provide supply chain management with insights into what customers are shopping for during the holiday season.

 Determine Where Consumer Demand Is